jayblack388/gradient-generator/README.md

 ### Standard Arguments

-`generateGradientCSSString` takes an array of colors as it's first argument, colors can be formatted as hex, rgb(a), string, or hsl(a).
-The second argument is the number of color stops (plus 1).
+`generateGradientCSSString` takes an array of colors as it's first argument, input colors can be formatted as hex, rgb, string, or hsl.
+The second argument is the (appoximate) number of color stops.
+The number of color stops is approximate due to the way `d3` handles their `ticks` method.

 ```
 import { generateGradientCSSString } from 'gradient-steps-string-generator';